rodrigozr/sqs-grep/user-scripts.md

-# Using custom user-provided scripts with  AWS SQS grep
+# Using custom user-provided scripts with `sqs-grep`
 `sqs-grep` supports custom message processing by providing a script file with the `--scriptFile` option.

 Script files are **NodeJS modules**, written in JavaScript, and they will be directly loaded by sqs-grep.